Geo-Python-2017/exercise-3-pszhuchkov/README.md

 ## Problem 3 - Classifying locations

 This problem continues our classification theme from the geographical perspective.

-The following map shows the locations of the weather stations in Finland that are older than 50 years.
+Following map shows the locations of the weather stations (blue points) in Finland that are older than 50 years.
+In this problem we are interested to classify those stations

 ![](img/FMI_stations_50_years_older.png)